MicrosoftDocs/entra-docs/docs/id-governance/governance-service-limits.md

 This article contains the default usage constraints for the Microsoft Entra ID Governance, part of Microsoft Entra, service.
 If you’re looking for the full set of non-governance specific Microsoft Entra service limits, see: [Microsoft Entra service limits and restrictions](~/identity/users/directory-service-limits-restrictions.md).

 > [!NOTE]
 > Limits can be increased if your usage will exceed these listed default constraints.
+To go beyond the default quota, you must contact Microsoft Support.

 ## Entitlement Management